Taaitaaiger/jlrs/README.md

 During compilation, the paths to the header and library are normally detected automatically by executing the command `which julia`.
 The path to `julia.h` must be `$(which julia)/../include/julia/julia.h` and the path to the library `$(which julia)/../lib/libjulia.so`.
-If you want to override this default behaviour the `JLRS_JULIA_DIR` environment variable must be set to the path to the appropriate `julia.x-y-z` directory, in this case `$JLRS_JULIA_DIR/include/julia/julia.h` and `$JLRS_JULIA_DIR/lib/libjulia.so` are used instead.
+If you want to override this default behavior the `JLRS_JULIA_DIR` environment variable must be set to the path to the appropriate `julia.x-y-z` directory, in this case `$JLRS_JULIA_DIR/include/julia/julia.h` and `$JLRS_JULIA_DIR/lib/libjulia.so` are used instead.